Managing unit funds and accounts

 Please note that for full functionality, the Unit Accounts Pack is only supported by Microsoft Office.

 All paperwork connected with managing the unit's funds needs to be kept for seven years following the financial year-end.

 Each individual unit or area of Girlguiding is a separate, independent charitable body.
 As such, your local group may reclaim tax on Gift Aid or tax deducted from investment income.

-Interest on building society and bank deposit accounts is normally paid net - or after deduction of tax.
-You will need to inform your bank of your charitable status in order to get interest paid gross - or without the deduction of tax.
-To do this, banks require a certificate of charitable status, which can be requested by email from [email protected].
+Interest on building society and bank deposit accounts is now paid as a gross amount; however in some cases the bank may deduct tax.
+In these cases it is usually because the bank is unaware of your taxable status.
+You will need to inform your bank of your charitable status in order for them to stop deducting tax - to do this, the bank will require a certificate of charitable status, which can be requested by email from [email protected].